-There are no registered native title claims over the land which is the subject of the licences.

-In the absence of instructions to the Central land Council from potential native title claimants in the area, the licences are not subject to an existing Native Title Exploration Agreement between the Arafura Resources and the CLC in respect of exploration titles in other areas of the Northern Territory.
+There are no registered Native Title claims over the land which is the subject of the licence.
+In the absence of instructions to the Central Land Council (CLC) from potential native title claimants in the area, the licence is not subject to an existing Native Title Exploration Agreement between Arafura Resources and the CLC in respect of exploration titles in other areas of the Northern Territory.

-In the absence of an Exploration Agreement, Native Title issues are addressed in accordance with Item 18 of the Schedule 2 Conditions which attach to the grant documents for both licences.
+In the absence of an Exploration Agreement, Native Title issues are addressed in accordance with Item 18 of the Schedule 2 Conditions which attach to the grant documents for the licence.
 This requires that Arafura convene a meeting with registered native title claimants before commencing exploration activities other than reconnaissance.
 As there are no registered native title claimants at present there is no compulsion to convene such a meeting.